What is Transfection?

 Several non-liposomal lipids and some polymers have been developed that are capable of forming complexes with DNA or RNA and have the potential to form micelles.
-The transfection reaction is usually performed under aqueous conditions which enables the lipophilic portion of the amphiphilic compound to form the micelle core within which the exogenous nucleic acids are ensconced.
+The transfection reaction is usually performed under aqueous conditions which enables the lipophilic portion of the amphiphilic compound to form the micelle core within which the exogenous nucleic acids are located.
 Superior transfection efficiencies can be achieved in cell lines that are responsive to liposome-based transfection.

 Electroporation is a highly efficient technique, and often the only option, for delivering exogenous nucleic acids to cells grown in suspension and certain primary cells.
-The cell membrane is composed of lipid bilayers and when they are subjected to electric field, a short term depolarization occurs which results in structural changes and formation of transient pores, known as electropores, in the cellular membrane which enables the delivery of charged molecules like RNA or DNA to the cytoplasm and nuclei of the targeted cells.
-Two types of electrical pulse, the exponential decay and the square wave pulses have been used efficiently for cell electroporation.
+The cell membrane is composed of lipid bilayers and when they are subjected to an electric field, a short term depolarization occurs which results in structural changes and formation of transient pores, known as electropores, which enables the delivery of charged molecules like RNA or DNA to the cytoplasm and nuclei of the targeted cells.
+Two types of electrical pulses have been used efficiently for cell electroporation: exponential decay and square wave.
+Other types may exist, but the two main ones have been extensively tested for efficiency.

 Direct injection of DNA into the nucleus of the cells or RNA into the cytoplasm of the target cells.
 This process involves the use of very thin glass capillaries which can inject nanoliters of nucleic acid solutions into the cells.
 Microinjection methods are utilized in cases where individual cell manipulation is possible, such as the genetic engineering of embryo cells.
 Certain cell types and/or experimental conditions require that specific cells within a population are targeted for gene delivery.
 In these instances, gene guns or manual microinjection are very efficient techniques for the direct delivery of DNA to specified target cells.
 However, the method is limited with regard to the number of cells to which the exogenous nucleic acids can effectively be delivered and requires certain operator skills.